Towards Fair In-Context Learning with Tabular Foundation Models: Methodology

 \subsection{In-context Samples Selection}

 In this work, we posit that in-context sample selection can have a significant impact on the fairness of ICL prediction.
-We analyze several demonstration selection methods that can improve the fairness of ICL predictions without any fairness intervention.
+We analyze two demonstration selection methods that can improve the fairness of ICL predictions without model update.